Didayolo/hsmusic/README.md

 ### Roadmap
 * Complete the data collection
 * Upload the database on a server
+* Code library and ML baselines
-* Add documentation and complete library
+* Write documentation and example notebook

 ##### Library
 * to_matrix: convert MIDI file into a binary matrix